micmejia/bible-dump/AMPC/Luke/Luke 9.md

-And He said to them, Do not take anything for your journey--neither walking stick, nor [^a]wallet [for a collection bag], nor food of any kind, nor money, and do not have two undergarments (tunics).
+And He said to them, Do not take anything for your journey--neither walking stick, nor wallet [for a collection bag], nor food of any kind, nor money, and do not have two undergarments (tunics).